CTS-FGV/congresso-proj-redes/README.md

 - Campaign Funding

-<a name="myfootnote1">1</a>: K. Wehmuth, ??ric Fleury, and A. Ziviani, “Multi aspect graphs: Algebraic representation and algorithms,” Algorithms, vol. 10, no. 1, pp. 1–59, 2017.
+<a name="myfootnote1">1</a>: K. Wehmuth, Éric Fleury, and A. Ziviani, “Multi aspect graphs: Algebraic representation and algorithms,” Algorithms, vol. 10, no. 1, pp. 1–59, 2017.

 <a name="myfootnote2">2</a>: V. Sekara, A. Stopczynski, and S. Lehmann, “Fundamental structures of dynamic social networks,” Jun.
 2017.